tiagonuneslx/Pokeland/notes.md

       4. Evolutions, with all possible evolutions from the species.
 To make it simpler, I only show the minimum level needed to trigger the evolution.
     - The information about the selected Pokemon is shared via a shared ViewModel.
 This way, we don't need to fetch information that we already had while on the List screen.

-3. Night mode is fully supported.
+3. Dark mode is fully supported.

 4. Landscape orientation changes the layouts of the app.